In This Article...

 – The Sun

-Like I said, Apollo was very busy… What a guy!
+Yes, Apollo was very busy… What a guy!

 He is also the son of Zeus and Leto.
 His twin sister Artemis, goddess of the hunt, was considered the most beautiful of all gods.
 Appllo and his sister are credited as being the actual inventors of archery.
 Apollo is also the god who helps to ward off evil and is recorded to carry a golden bow and arrows of silver.